 Our inference is based on fixing the number of FPCs $K$ and quantifying the proportion of joint variance explained as a function of $K$.
-Results can be presented for multiple $K$ and in practice we use the smallest $K$ that provides at least a given proportion of variance explained (e.g., $95$\%).
-MSFAST automatically produces global and variate-specific variance explained metrics. \cite{golovkine_estimation_2025} point out that choosing $K$ based on the variance explained in each of the variates does not generally correspond to a set proportion of the joint variance explained.
+In practice, we can choose a large initial $K$ and truncate to the smallest basis dimension that explains a given proportion of data variance (e.g., $95$\%).
+Sensitivity analyses indicate that, even when the number of FPCs $K$ is mis-specified, MSFAST still well-recovers the model components (see Supplement Section~\ref{supp:k_sens}).
+It is important to note that MSFAST automatically produces global and covariate-specific variance explained metrics. \cite{golovkine_estimation_2025} point out that choosing $K$ based on the variance explained for each covariate does not generally correspond to joint variance explained.

 While notation is more complex in the multivariate case, ideas from univariate sparse functional model extend directly to multivariate sparse data, and the {\ttfamily STAN} implementation is straightforward as discussed in Section~\ref{sec:STAN}.